nyuwireless-unipd/ns3-mmwave/README.md

 * Simulation of core network elements (with also the MME as a real node)

+A seperate module is being developed for [mmWave UE Energy Consumption]("https://github.com/arghasen10/mmwave-energy").
+You can use this module for analyzing
+Energy Consumption behaviour of mmwave UE.
+Check this repository for further details.

 The following papers describe in detail the features implemented in the mmWave
 module:
 - [End-to-End Simulation of 5G mmWave Networks](https://ieeexplore.ieee.org/document/8344116/ "comst paper") is a comprehensive tutorial with a detailed description of the whole module.
 We advise the researchers interested in this module to start reading from this paper;